 THE HORSE PADDOCK

 Taupe walls with a hickory floor.
-The room features an equestrian theme with antique full bed with a private bath.
+The room features an equestrian theme with full king size bed with a private bath. $150/night

 THE HONEYMOON SUITE